Khalid-Saifullaha/earnify-client/README.md

 5. **Admin Dashboard:** A centralized dashboard for admins to monitor platform activities, approve tasks, and manage users.

-6. **Real-Time Updates:** Users receive real-time updates on task status, notifications, and messages.

-7. **User-Friendly Interface:** Intuitive design ensures smooth navigation for all users.
+6. **User-Friendly Interface:** Intuitive design ensures smooth navigation for all users.

-8. **Secure Authentication:** Role-based login ensures data privacy and secure access for all users.
+7. **Secure Authentication:** Role-based login ensures data privacy and secure access for all users.

-9. **Responsive Design:** The platform is fully responsive and optimized for desktop, tablet, and mobile devices.
+8. **Responsive Design:** The platform is fully responsive and optimized for desktop, tablet, and mobile devices.

-10. **Integrated Feedback System:** Users can provide feedback on tasks, workers, or buyers, improving overall quality.

-11. **Search and Filters:** Powerful search and filtering options to find tasks or users quickly.
+9. **Search and Filters:** Powerful search and filtering options to find tasks or users quickly.

-12. **Activity Logs:** Detailed logs for admin to monitor all user activities and maintain transparency.
+10. **Activity Logs:** Detailed logs for admin to monitor all user activities and maintain transparency.

 ---